Assets migration guide

 - Enable workflows.

-Before starting your migration, disable your launchers for the DAM Update Asset workflow.
-It is best to ingest all of the assets into the system and then run the workflows in batches.
-If you are already live while the migration is taking place, you can schedule these activities to run on off-hours.
+Before you start a migration, disable the launchers for the DAM Update Asset workflow.
+It is best to ingest all assets into the system and then run the workflows in batches.
+If you are already live while the migration is taking place, you can schedule these activities to execute during off-hours.

 Performance and stability are important concerns when ingesting assets into the system.
-Because you are loading a large amount of data into the system, you want to make sure that the system performs as well as it can to minimize the amount of time required and to avoid overloading the system, which can lead to a system crash, especially in systems that already are in production.
+When loading a lot of data in Experience Manager, ensure that the system performs well.
+This minimized the time required to add the data and helps to avoid overloading the system.
+This helps prevent system crash, especially in systems that already are in production.

 There are two approaches to loading the assets into the system: a push-based approach using HTTP or a pull-based approach using the JCR APIs.